The Cost of Graduate School

 Graduate School Assistantships and Fellowships/Scholarships

-Whether you receive an assistantship, fellowship, or scholarship, you never have to repay.
-With an assistantship, you assist the professors with coursework, lab, or whatever else they do.
-A fellowship and a scholarship are virtually the same; fellowship simply sounds better than scholarship.
+Research and apply for graduate assistantships, fellowships, or scholarships, you never have to repay.
+With an assistantship, you will assist research, teaching or programming.
+A fellowship and a scholarship are virtually the same.
 A fellowship, or scholarship, is a cash reward that covers the cost for one-four years, and some can be renewed if you can demonstrate that you deserve a renewal.

 Please see these links below for more information: